cse-kiet/PCSE25-29/README.md

-# Sustainable Crop Safety Using ML and IOT
+# Fasal Prahari -Sustainable Crop Safety using ML and IOT

 PCSE25-29